apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 Geologists believe that 300 million years ago there were about 400 days per year.
 The time for one trip around the sun is not thought to have changed; the day has simply become longer.
 Astronomers measured a large number of days, took the average and divided by 86400, obtaining the *mean solar second*, which in the year of its introduction was equal to the time it takes the caesium 133 atom to make exactly 9.192.631.770 transitions.
-This precise number is indeed an universal constant and defines the atomic second.
+This precise number is indeed a universal constant and defines the atomic second.
 It is used since 1958 to keep track of the [International Atomic Time](https://en.wikipedia.org/wiki/International_Atomic_Time).
 But, because the mean solar day is getting longer, the difference between [solar time](https://en.wikipedia.org/wiki/Solar_time)